-PLA and ABS are the two most common materials for prototyping (desktop) FDM 3D printing (aside from, perhaps, PETG).
-As thermoplastics, both filaments enter a soft and moldable state when heated, returning to a solid-state when cooled.
-FDM printers melt and extrude PLA and ABS filament through a nozzle to build up parts layer by layer.
+PLA and ABS are the two most common materials for prototyping FDM 3D printing (along with PETG).
+Both are thermoplastics, so the filament softens when heated and returns to a solid when cooled.
+FDM printers melt and extrude PLA or ABS through a nozzle to build parts layer by layer.

-While both materials are used for FDM, they have key differences that make each more optimal for different applications.
-In this article, we’ll cover the main differences between these commonly used materials.
+While both are used for FDM they have key differences that make each better suited to specific applications.
+This article covers the main differences engineers should consider.

-We also have this handy Youtube explainer video that covers the differences between PLA and ABS filaments.
+We also have a Youtube explainer video that compares PLA and ABS filaments.

 Want to compare pricing for PLA and ABS?